 Virtual repositories are the way to go

-Artifactory supports creating virtual Helm repositories, which can contain both local and remote repositories.
+Artifactory supports creating virtual Helm repositories for Kubernetes, which can contain both local and remote repositories.
 This allows you to access both locally hosted Helm charts as well as proxied remote Helm chart repositories from a single URL defined for the virtual repository.

 You gain the following when using virtual repositories:

 Artifactory only supports resolution of Helm charts from virtual repositories.
 To resolve Helm charts from local or remote Helm chart repositories, you need to aggregate them in a virtual Helm chart repository.